-Magnetite ore is mined from a large scale (15 m bench height) open pit mine in a traditional load and haul mining operation using conventional face shovels, large capacity (230 tonne) off-road haul trucks, a fleet of large diameter blast-hole drill rigs and a range of ancillary mobile mining equipment.
+Magnetite ore is mined from a large scale (12 m bench height) open pit mine in a traditional load and haul mining operation using conventional face shovels, large capacity (230 tonne) off-road haul trucks, a fleet of large diameter blast-hole drill rigs and a range of ancillary mobile mining equipment.

-Ore material of <4 mm from the HPGRs is pumped in a slurry to stage one magnetic separation.
+Ore material from the COS is reclaimed by conveyor into a parallel train of two High-Pressure Grinding Rolls (HPGR’s), which grind the ore to a size of 4 mm or smaller.
+This ore material from the HPGRs is pumped in a slurry to a stage one magnetic separation.
 A high magnetic field allows separation of non-magnetic material to tailings.
 Magnetic material remains as a concentrate and is transferred to the primary grinding plant.

 Upgrading to final product specification occurs in the flotation circuit.
 Concentrate is filtered to achieve moisture levels <10% and a final, premium concentrate product with Fe grades of +65%.
-Product is transferred by rail to Karara’s Export Terminal at the Port of Geraldton.
+Product is then transferred by rail to Karara’s Export Terminal at the Port of Geraldton.